dmauser/azure-vwan-vrf/README.md

 ```

 2. Validation before enabling labels (any to any connectivity).

+At this point, you have deployed the Virtual WAN with all the components.
+The next step is to validate the deployment before applying labels for network isolation.
+The expectation is that all VMs can communicate with each other.

  - 2.1 Validate connectivity between all VMs.
  - 2.2 Review the effective routes for few VMs.